george-hawkins/arf-drone/transmitter-getting-started.md

 Note: FAT means FAT32 these days - essentially nothing is using earlier FAT variants anymore.

 If you're on a Mac you may end up with a whole load of [extended attribute](https://apple.stackexchange.com/q/14980) files and other Mac specific stuff.
 The transmitter ignores them but you may want to remove them while the SD card is still plugged into your Mac.
-Close any Finder windows showing any folders on the SD card, then in terminal find the appropriate volume under `/Volumes` (I called my SC card `OPENTX`) and do something like this:
+Close any Finder windows showing any folders on the SD card, then in terminal find the appropriate volume under `/Volumes` (I called my SD card `OPENTX`) and do something like this:

     $ cd /Volumes/OPENTX
     $ rm -rf .Trashes ._.Trashes .Spotlight-V100 .fseventsd